 One interesting thing about the economy is that relatively large numbers of people worked from their home: 50.00% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Brown City doesn't have a public transportation system that people use for their commute.
+Brown City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Brown City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brown City residents report their race to be White.
 Important ancestries of people in Brown City include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.